-Literacy – A Skill for Life for Individuals with ASD
+Literacy – A Skill for Life for Autistic Individuals

 Literacy is an important life skill for many reasons.
 Literacy opens up a whole world of possibilities and greater independence.
 Reading improves self-confidence, increases vocabulary for both internal thought and communication, allows for greater participation in society and the workplace, expands interests, and supports understanding in how to navigate in an environment.